2018 SAFF U-15 Championship

 The 2018 SAFF U-15 Championship was the fifth edition of the SAFF U-15 Championship, an international football competition for men's under-15 national teams organized by SAFF.
 The tournament was hosted by Nepal from October 25 to November 3, 2018, at ANFA Complex in Lalitpur, Nepal.
 Six out of seven teams from the region took part, as Sri Lanka later withdrew their team, and the teams were divided into two groups.
-On 3 November 2018, Bangladesh beat Pakistan to claim their second SAFF title.
+On 3 November 2018, Bangladesh edged out Pakistan in a close match decided in a penalty shootout to claim their second SAFF title.

 Host selection

 A draw for tournament ceremony was held on 13 September 2018 at conference room of Bangladesh Football Federation.

-BFF general secretary Abu Naeem Shohag, chairman of the BFF Media Committee Amirul Islam Babu and Mindu Dorji, the deputy general secretary of Bhutan Football Federation was also present on the occasion.
+BFF general secretary Abu Naeem Shohag, chairman of the BFF Media Committee Amirul Islam Babu and Mindu Dorji, the deputy general secretary of Bhutan Football Federation was among those present.